myConsciousness/atproto.dart/packages/bluesky_post/README.md

 ## Markdown Link

-You may specify links in a generic markdown format.
+You can specify links in a generic markdown format.

 ```yml
 name: Send Bluesky Post